Pettis Norman: Awards and recognition

 Norman was featured on the History Channel's History Stories regarding his recollection of the assassination of President Kennedy on November 22, 1963, in Dallas, Texas, and the Dallas Cowboys' subsequent loss to the Cleveland Browns two days later.

-He was recognized in the Congressional Record by the Honorable James M. Collins (October 13, 1972) as a Dallas Park Board member, by the Honorable Martin Frost (September 30, 1985 and February 3, 1988) during Minority Enterprise Development Week and regarding police-community relations, and by the Honorable Eddie Bernice Johnson (May 18, 2010 and January 8, 2019) for his contributions to the City of Dallas.
+He was recognized in the Congressional Record by the Honorable James M. Collins (October 13, 1972) as a Dallas Park Board member, by the Honorable Martin Frost (September 30, 1985, and February 3, 1988) during Minority Enterprise Development Week and regarding police-community relations, and by the Honorable Eddie Bernice Johnson (May 18, 2010, and January 8, 2019) for his contributions to the City of Dallas.

 In 1977, he was inducted into the Central Intercollegiate Athletic Association Hall of Fame.

 In 2010, he was inducted into the Black Sports Hall of Fame.

 In 2017, he was honored as a Dallas/Fort Worth Black Living Legend.

 In 2017, he was included on the Mecklenburg Sports Wall of Fame in Mecklenburg County, North Carolina.

+In 2024, he was inducted into the North Carolina Sports Hall of Fame in Raleigh, North Carolina.

 Johnson C. Smith University's most prestigious sports award, the Pettis Norman Male and Female Athlete of the Year Award, is given annually to the school's most outstanding student-athletes.

-Norman is known for his television and documentary appearances on The NFL on CBS, The NFL on NBC, NBC Sports, NFL Monday Night Football, and NFL Films.
-He has appeared in numerous media including The New York Times, Texas Monthly, The Dallas Morning News, NBC DWF 5, the Dallas Business Journal, The Cowboys Legends Show, The Charlotte Post, The Charlotte Observer, and many others.
+Norman was known for his television and documentary appearances on The NFL on CBS, The NFL on NBC, NBC Sports, NFL Monday Night Football, and NFL Films.
+He appeared in numerous media including The New York Times, Texas Monthly, The Dallas Morning News, NBC DWF 5, the Dallas Business Journal, The Cowboys Legends Show, The Charlotte Post, The Charlotte Observer, and many others.